-our class

-is on

-these two
+- our class is on these two

-- Metaethics the attempt to discover - (i) the meaning of moral claims(ii) the nature of moral facts (if there are any)(iii) how we can know moral facts.
+- Metaethics the attempt to discover

+- (i) the meaning of moral claims

+- (ii) the nature of moral facts (if there are any)

+- (iii) how we can know moral facts.

+- Normative Ethics the attempt to discover the correct moral principles.

-Practical Ethics - the attempt to discover the answers to certain specific moral questions.
+- Practical Ethics the attempt to discover the answers to certain specific moral questions.